datanav/docs/hub/features/compaction-feature.rst

 ..
 WARNING::

    Retract is irreversible.
 Pruned versions cannot be recovered.
+Enabling retract will override the ``compaction.keep_versions`` setting on a per-entity basis.

 - Only the pipe's sink dataset is affected.
 Upstream datasets and external consumers are unchanged.
 - ``$retract`` propagates like any other field but may be dropped by :ref:`merge sources <merge_source>`